Randy Moss: 1998 season

 In 1998, Moss helped the Vikings to become the number 1 rated offense ever at the time, setting the single-season record for scoring (later surpassed by the 2007 New England Patriots, a team that also featured Moss) with 556 points.

 The Vikings opened the season with a 31–7 rout against the Tampa Bay Buccaneers.
 Moss's first NFL game would also be his first multi-touchdown game as he recorded four receptions for 95 yards and two touchdowns.
 His first NFL reception came on the third play of the game on an 11-yard pass from Brad Johnson.
-His first touchdown was a 48-yard reception He added a 31-yard touchdown reception on the Vikings' first possession of the second quarter to give the Vikings a 21–0 lead.
+His first touchdown was a 48-yard reception.
+He added a 31-yard touchdown reception on the Vikings' first possession of the second quarter to give the Vikings a 21–0 lead.

 His first Monday Night Football game came in Week 5 against the Green Bay Packers at Lambeau Field.
 He had five receptions for 190 yards and two touchdowns, including touchdown receptions of 52 yards and 44 yards, and two other receptions of 46 yards and 41 yards.
 He also had a 75-yard touchdown catch on the Vikings' first possession of the game that was nullified due to an offensive holding penalty.

 In Week 12, against the Packers in a second divisional matchup, Moss had eight receptions for 153 receiving yards and a touchdown in the 28–14 victory.
 He earned NFC Offensive Player of the Week for his game against Green Bay.
 In Week 13, against the Dallas Cowboys on Thanksgiving Day, Moss finished with three catches for 163 yards and three touchdowns all for 50+ yards as the Vikings beat the Cowboys 46–36.
 Moss was the first rookie to score three touchdowns on Thanksgiving.
-He also caught a pass for a 2-point conversion, AND picked up 50 yards on a defensive pass-interference penalty on Dallas.
+He also caught a pass for a 2-point conversion and picked up an additional 50 yards on a defensive pass-interference penalty on Dallas.
 For that Thanksgiving game, Moss earned another NFC Offensive Player of the Week nomination.
 His last catch in the previous week's game, and his first catch in the following week were also touchdowns, giving him five touchdown receptions on five consecutive catches.
 (Although the NFL does not keep records for consecutive catches resulting in touchdowns.)
 In the following week after the Thanksgiving game, this time against the Chicago Bears, Moss had another three-touchdown performance in the 48–22 victory.

 The Vikings finished with a 15–1 record and were in position to represent the NFC in Super Bowl XXXIII.
 Moss had four receptions for 71 receiving yards and a touchdown in the 41–21 victory over the Arizona Cardinals in the Divisional Round.
 However, the Atlanta Falcons stunned the Vikings by winning the 1998 NFC Championship Game 30–27 in overtime.
 Moss had six receptions for 75 yards and a touchdown in the loss.